 Upload a spreadsheet of your existing tables and FluxDI imports them in seconds.

 We respond within two business days.
-The demo runs against your schema, in a sandbox we provision — no production credentials required.
+The demo runs against your schema, in a sandbox we provision, with no production credentials required.